nmarsceau/scdtsea.org/news/2015_06_09__some_driving_education_tips.md

 1. Work on your attitude&mdash;it is more than 50% of what makes a top-notch driver.
 Prefer others, be quick to back down, etc.

   > &ldquo;There is very little difference in people, but that little difference makes a big difference.
 The little difference is attitude.
 The big difference is whether it is positive or negative.&rdquo;
-  > > &mdash;Napoleon Hill and W. Clement Stone.
+  > <span class="indent">&ndash; <cite>Napoleon Hill and W. Clement Stone.</cite></span>

 2. Buckle up before starting up!
 Every 12 seconds someone is injured in a vehicle crash (GEICO).
-The seat belt is your brake if the vehicle’s brakes don’t stop the vehicle&mdash;without the seat belt you will crash into the vehicle at the same speed the vehicle crashes into an object.
+The seat belt is your brake if the vehicle's brakes don't stop the vehicle&mdash;without the seat belt you will crash into the vehicle at the same speed the vehicle crashes into an object.
 The seat belt will also prevent your body organs from hitting ribs, skull, etc.!
 Realize that a crash at 55 miles per hour is like falling from a 15 story building!
 If there is to be a collision, hit something that will give since the force of impact varies inversely with the distance it takes a vehicle to stop&mdash;the greater the distance in stopping after you hit something, the less is the force of impact.

   > Buckle up!
 Seat belts save face!